Students seem to have taken literally what Tom Lehrer urged in his skit about the

 TurnItIn use by your students, and the training materials provided by TurnItIn.

 After you complete the checklist, you will go to the document that gives you the information you need to gain access to TurnItIn and set up a user profile.
 This document is restricted to the university community, so you will have to give

 your university UUID and password to access it.

 There are various training aids available on TurnItIn’s Instructor Training page to acquaint you with the program.
 The Instructor Quickstart Guide is a good place to start.
 For complete information you will need to consult the Instructor User Manual.
 (There are similar resources for students.)

 If you are in charge of several instructors or have teaching assistants working under

-your guidance, you will need to become familiar with the documentation on Creating Master Classes.
+your guidance, you will need to become familiar with the documentation on Managing Multiple Class Sections.

-If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center, send a request to the University of Memphis Helpdesk, or send e-mail to the Advanced Learning Center.
+If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center or send a request to the University of Memphis Helpdesk.

 You may also want to consult with experienced users of TurnItIn, who can give you